-• IP-to-VC address resolution consists of mapping an IP address to a PVC that is identified by a local "hardware" address made from a VPI/VCI value and an ATM port identification number.
+• IP-to-VC address resolution consists of mapping an IP address to a PVC that is identified by a local "hardware" address made from a virtual path identifier/virtual channel identifier (VPI/VCI) value and an ATM port identification number.
 All the mappings are stored in the kernel-resident ATM address resolution (AR) table.
 The atmarp utility (or equivalently the ATMIOC_SETARP command) loads PVC address resolution information into the AR table.
 The ATMIOC_GETARPTAB command retrieves the contents of the table.

 The VC address is defined by the atm_laddr_t structure, illustrated in Figure 1-3.
-The atm_laddr_t structure fits conveniently into the standard hardware address, arp_ha structure, of an arpreg.
+The atm_laddr_t structure fits conveniently into the standard hardware address, arp_ha structure, of an arpreq.